When is the next local government election? Who conducts the election?

 What if I am a non-resident owner or occupier in the City?
 What if I am part of a corporate body?

-If you are a resident in the City of Bayswater, you are likely already enrolled to vote for the ward in which you live.
+If you are a resident in the North Ward of the City of Bayswater, you are likely already enrolled to vote in that ward.
 Check the status of your enrolment at Check Your Enrolment (elections.wa.gov.au).

-If you do not live in the City of Bayswater but own or occupy rateable property (and are on the State or Federal electoral roll), you may be eligible to vote in the City of Bayswater election by enrolling to be on the non-resident owner/occupier roll.
+If you do not live in the North Ward of the City of Bayswater but own or occupy rateable property (and are on the State or Federal electoral roll), you may be eligible to vote in the City of Bayswater election by enrolling to be on the non-resident owner/occupier roll for the North Ward.
+Please note the requirements for being on the owner/occupier roll changed from 1 January 2024.
+Refer to How to enrol to vote for more.

 A corporate body or a body corporate is a separate legal entity.
 It may be a business that has been incorporated (Pty, Ltd), an incorporated association or a strata.